Last Updated on September 4, 2023 by Katie

 Looking for the best remote transcription jobs for beginners to make money from home?

-This article will guide you on what is expected from a transcriptionist, what training and equipment you need and where to find high-paying jobs that suit your lifestyle.
+This article will guide you on what is expected from a transcriptionist, what training and equipment you need and which companies are hiring today.

 Pay may be low in the beginning until you gain experience, but once you get the hang of things it’s easy to make a full or part-time career as a transcriptionist.

 Working at home as a transcriptionist typically gives you control over the hours you work and how much you work.

 What Does a Transcriptionist Do?

 Once you’ve been sent the files, you need to listen to the recorded audio and type what you hear, word for word.

 Access to a computer with a fast Wi-Fi connection is essential.
 The ability to listen and type fast is required but can be learned along the way.

 Transcriptionist work generally falls into three categories;